 It's a butter cake topped with fruit slices and dusted with cinnamon sugar.

-- Is it curdled?
-The batter might look curdled at some point while adding the eggs.
-This will straighten itself out after you add the dry ingredients.
 But still, make sure the ingredients are at the temperature specified in the recipe.

-Sift the dry ingredients and the spices to ensure no clumps get into the batter.
+- It's important to sift the dry ingredients and the spices to ensure no clumps get into the batter.

 The pear layer